Asymptotic product-form steady-state for generalized Jackson networks in multi-scale heavy traffic: Numerical study

-Formally, we investigate independence through statistical testing.
-To this end, we construct a contingency table and perform the likelihood-ratio test, which, in this case, is known as the $G$-test of independence \citep{Mcd2014}.
-Note that Table \ref{table:joint_visual} is not a contingency table, as the recorded occurrences are not independent.
-To obtain independent samples, we run the simulation for a longer duration of $4*10^9$ time units.
-During the last $3 * 10^9$ time units, we divide the time into intervals of $10^6$ time units.
-At the start of each interval, we record the joint queue lengths as a representative point.
+Our Theorem \ref{thm:main} establishes that the multi-scale limits $E_1$ and $E_2$ are independent.
+To conclude this section, we take Case G as an example to investigate independence through statistical testing.
+To obtain independent samples, we run the simulation for a longer duration of $4\times 10^9$ time units.
+For the last $3 \times 10^9$ time units, we divide them into 3000 intervals, each containing $10^6$ time units.
+At the start of each interval, we record the joint and marginal queue lengths as representative points.
 These representative points, observed over $10^6$-unit intervals, are considered independent occurrences.
-As a result, we obtain $3000 (=3*10^9/10^6)$ independent observations and count their occurrences to construct the contingency table.
-The resulting contingency table has dimensions $81\times 273$.
-The $G$ statistic is $6911.50$ with $21760$ degrees of freedom.
-The $p$-value is $1.0$, meaning we cannot reject the null hypothesis that the queue lengths are independent.
-This result further supports the asymptotic independent behavior.
+As a result, we obtain $3000$ independent observations and count their occurrences to construct the contingency table.
+Using the contingency table, we perform the $\chi^2$ test of independence \cite[Chapter 10.3]{DegSch2011}.
+The resulting contingency table has dimensions $70\times 278$.
+The $\chi^2$ statistic is $18809.59$ with $19113$ degrees of freedom.
+The $p$-value is $0.94$, meaning we cannot reject the null hypothesis that the queue lengths are independent.
+This result further supports the asymptotically independent behavior.